What does PCA stand for?

 We sing both traditional hymns and contemporary worship choruses.
 We also approach God through responsive scripture readings and unison prayers and creeds from the history of the church.
 We incorporate the historic traditions of worship while including the best of what God is doing in contemporary worship movements.
 There is no dress code for worship.
-Some wears suits; others wear shorts and jeans.
+Some wear suits; others wear shorts and jeans.
 All are welcome.

 We meet each Sunday morning at 9:45 at 315 Spangler Drive.
 Spangler Drive is accessible from the Eastern Bypass from both Wayne Drive and South Porter Drive.
 Sunday school follows our worship service.

 Pastor Curt Gardner is a graduate of Western Kentucky University where he majored in philosophy and religious studies and of Gordon Conwell Theological Seminary where he concentrated on church history and historical theology.